stdombek/docs/content/en/docs/Acquisitions/Finance/_index.md

 *   **Encumbered.**  Total amount encumbered for the expense class.
 *   **Awaiting payment.**  Total amount awaiting payment for the expense class.
 *   **Expended.** Total amount expended for the expense class.
 *   **Percent of total expended.** Total amount expended for the expense class as a percentage of total expended from across all expense classes for funds in the group.
+In Quesnelia the calculation is wrong when the budget is over expended (see [MODFIN-372](https://folio-org.atlassian.net/browse/MODFIN-372) for details).

 ### Viewing fund details

 The fund details pane contains fund information and all current, planned, and previous budgets as well as expense classes associated with a fund.
 The budget sections in the pane display total allocated, net transfers, unavailable, and available for the budget.
-The expense class detail is further broken down by encumbered, awaiting payment, expnded, and percent of total expended.
+The expense class detail is further broken down by encumbered, awaiting payment, expended, and percent of total expended.
 To view a list of transactions for the current budget of a fund, click **Actions > View transactions for current budget**.
 See [Viewing budget transactions](#viewing-transactions-for-a-current-budget) for more information.